HMS Melampus (1785): HNLMS Melampus

-On 27 August 1816 Melampus was the flagship of the Dutch squadron under Vice-Admiral Baron T.F. van de Capellen that joined a British fleet under the command of Admiral Lord Exmouth in the bombardment of Algiers.
+On 27 August 1816 Melampus was the flagship of the Dutch squadron under Vice-admiral Theodorus Frederik van Capellen that joined a British fleet under Admiral Lord Exmouth in the bombardment of Algiers.
 Her captain was Anton Willem de Man.
 In the action Melampus lost three men killed and 15 wounded.
-In 1847 the Admiralty awarded the Naval General Service Medal with clasp "Algiers" to the 1328 surviving British claimants from the action.

-The bombardment was an attempt by Britain to end the slavery practices of the Dey of Algiers.
-The Anglo-Dutch fleet bombarded ships and the harbour defences of Algiers.

 By 1822 Melampus was in the Dutch East Indies.
-In that year she led a squadron of five transports and 24 local vessels carrying Dutch marines and local auxiliaries in a punitive expedition against the Iranun of Sulawesi.
+In that year she led a squadron of five transports and 24 local vessels carrying Dutch marines and native auxiliaries in a punitive expedition against the Iranun of Sulawesi.